hlandau/ncdocs/domain-names.md

           single unqualified label and so MUST NOT contain any dots (ASCII '.').

+          (Note that the label need not be a valid hostname; for example, it may contain underscores.)

         - The string "*", representing a wildcard subdomain as supported by DNS.